-Center for Government Excellence at Johns Hopkins University, US
+Center for Government Excellence at John Hopkins University, US

 Originally from Indiana, Eric has spent his career working and partnering with organizations around the world to improve public sector performance.
 Before coming to GovEx, Eric worked on public education initiatives as a Fulbright Grantee in South Korea and at the DC Public Education Fund in Washington, DC, where he managed grant programs to drive improved performance in the DC Public Schools.
 He played baseball in college and is always happy to discuss the nuances of baseball around the world (ask him how a Mexican former major leaguer in South Korea became his favorite baseball player).